Abstract analogues of flux as symplectic invariants: Families of objects

 The first one takes an $\XX$ as in \eqref{eq:xx} and passes to the fibres $F^i = R \otimes_\RR \FF^i$ to get an ordinary twisted complex.
 The second one is similarly given by $M(X) = R \otimes_\RR \MM(X)$.
 In either case, the morphism spaces again get specialized to the given point, which is unproblematic from a homological algebra viewpoint since they consist of projective $\RR$-modules for $\AA^{\mathit{tw}}$, and at least of flat $\RR$-modules for $\AA^{\mathit{mod}}$ (see for instance \cite[p.\ 122, Exercise 4]{cartan-eilenberg}).
-Clearly, these two functors are compatible with Yoneda embeddings, which ensures that the third functor is well-defined.
+Clearly, the first two functors in \eqref{eq:3-functors} are compatible with Yoneda embeddings, which ensures that the third one is well-defined.